 Regehr’s book with photographer Matilda Temperley, on one of the first sex worker unions in America, The League of Exotic Dancers was released in 2017 (Oxford University Press).

-Regehr holds a doctorate from King’s College London and a masters degree from the Royal Academy of Dramatic Arts.
+Regehr serves as a lecturer at the University of Kent, where she has developed programming on digital storytelling, social media and participatory culture.
+She holds a doctorate from King’s College London and a masters degree from the Royal Academy of Dramatic Arts.